kartonfarkas/api_docs/source/suite/emails/email_create.rst

      - Category (see :doc:`email_categories`)
    * - filter
      - int
-     - Filter ID for the email
+     - Segment ID for the email
      -
    * - contactlist
      - int
      - Contact list ID for the email
+     -
+   * - external_event_id
+     - int
+     - External event ID for the email
      -
    * - html_source
      - string